A Rigorous Derivation of Gravitational Self-force: Introduction

 The physical content of general relativity is contained in Einstein's equation, which has a well-posed initial value formulation (see, e.g., \cite{wald}).
 In principle, therefore, to determine the motion of bodies in general relativity---such as binary neutron stars or black holes---one simply needs to provide appropriate initial data (satisfying the constraint equations) on a spacelike slice and then evolve this data via Einstein's equation.
 However, in practice, it is generally impossible to find exact solutions of physical interest describing the motion of bodies by analytic methods.
 Although it now is possible to find solutions numerically in many cases of interest, it is difficult and cumbersome to do so, and one may overlook subtle effects and/or remain unenlightened about some basic general features of the solutions.
 Therefore, it is of considerable interest to develop methods that yield approximate descriptions of motion in some cases of interest.

 In general, the motion of a body of finite size will depend on the details of its composition as well as the details of its internal states of motion.
 Therefore, one can expect to get a simple description of motion only in some kind of ``point particle limit''.
-However, Einstein's equation is nonlinear, and a straightforward analysis \cite{geroch-traschen} shows that it does not make any mathematical sense to consider solutions of Einstein's equation with a distributional stress-energy tensor supported on a worldline\footnotemark.
+However, Einstein's equation is nonlinear, and a straightforward analysis \cite{geroch-traschen} shows that it does not make any mathematical sense to consider solutions of Einstein's equation with a distributional stress-energy tensor supported on a worldline\footnote{Nevertheless, action principles corresponding to general relativity with point particle sources are commonly written down (see, e.g., eqs.(12.1.6) and (12.4.1)-(12.4.2) of \cite{weinberg}).
+There are no solutions to the equations of motion resulting from such action principles.
+By contrast, distributional solutions of Einstein's equation with support on a timelike hypersurface (i.e., ``shells'') do make mathematical sense \cite{israel,geroch-traschen}.}.
 Physically, if one tried to shrink a body down to zero radius at fixed mass, collapse to a black hole would occur before the point particle limit could be reached.

 Distributional stress-energy tensors supported on a world-line \textit{do} make mathematical sense in the context of the linearized Einstein equation.
 Therefore, one might begin a treatment of gravitational self-force by considering a metric perturbation, $h_{ab}$, in a background metric, $g_{ab}$, sourced by the stress-energy tensor of a ``point particle'' of mass M, given in coordinates $(t,x^i)$ by